deno-plc/rust-ndi-sdk/README.md

 This crate provides safe abstractions of the NDI SDK.
 The public API is designed to be 100% safe to use (except unsafe APIs of course).
-If you encounter restrictive lifetimes, do not try to circumvent them, most likely it just represents the safety requirements of the C SDK.
+If you encounter restrictive lifetimes or &mut borrows, do not try to circumvent them, most likely it just represents the safety requirements of the C SDK.

 As expected form a C library, safety requirements are not always documented in-depth by the NDI SDK.
 One common assumption this crate uses it that it is